Christinakeke/Soooo-expensive/docs/index.md

 ## 🖋️ Conclusions

-In this study, we found that the correlation between exchange rate and inflation is negative in most countries.
-However, the correlation is not consistent in some countries.
-But during last 3 to 5 years, the correlation between exchange rate and inflation is negative in most countries.
+In this study, to some extent, we found that the correlation between exchange rate and inflation is negative in most countries.
+The correlation is statiscally significant and realtively strong.
+Although the correlation is not consistent in some countries, the correlation between exchange rate and inflation is negative in most countries for last three to five years.
 As a result, if we observe a decrease in exchange rate, we can expect an increase in inflation in most countries.
 As a result, we could use this correlation and consider the exchange rate as a sign to decide our saving decisions, consumption decisions in a short period.
 But it is also important to conisder some unsual events and other factors that could affect the exchange rate and inflation.
 The correlation we found could be one of many indicators we could use to make our own decisions in short term.

 <br><br>